Gold240sx/PowerSync-Next-Swift-Demo/README.md

 The SwiftUI App (for MacOS) uses PowerSync to sync real-time data to Postgres (Supabase)with offline app support.

 The Next.js app (for web) uses Drizzle and TRPC to sync data to the same database.
-It updates the UI based upon event changes in the database.
+The Next.js server listens to real-time updates from Supabase and broadcasts them to the app, updating the UI based upon event changes in the database.

 Both are enhanced for speed and code-simplicity.